AGING STUDIES SERIES

 Living and aging as a productive antagonism.
 Aging and growing older are processes which cannot be reduced to the chronology of years but which are shaped by the individual's interaction with the changing circumstances of life.

-Vol IV: Alive and Kicking at All Ages: Health, Life Expectancy, and Life Course Identity
+Alive and Kicking at All Ages: Health, Life Expectancy, and Life Course Identity

 Ulla Kriebernegg, Roberta Maierhofer and Barbara Ratzenböck (Eds.)